GreatLakesEnergy/sesh-dash-beta/README.md

 **Make sure you have [Vagrant](https://www.vagrantup.com/downloads.html), [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Ansible](http://docs.ansible.com/ansible/intro_installation.html) installed.**

 Follow the steps below to setup a development environment.
 This will setup a virtual machine with the required dependencies:
+If you wish to not use a virtual-machine you can skip to virtualenvonly section.
  1. Clone this repo:
     `$ git clone https://github.com/GreatLakesEnergy/sesh-dash-beta.git`
  1. CD into the directory: